 Jobs and circumstances have kept us circling around the southeast, but we’re currently based in Newbury, Berkshire.
 We maintain connections with nearby Reading, a name that always pleases me as a book-lover even though, of course, it’s actually pronounced ‘Redding’.

 For six years I was a college library assistant in the States and then in London.
-Since July 2013 I’ve been a full-time freelance editor and writer, focusing on book reviews.
+Since July 2013 I’ve been a freelance proofreader and writer, focusing on book reviews.

 Editing science journal articles for academic English is my bread and butter.

 I regularly review books for BookBrowse, Bookmarks magazine (for which I am an associate editor), Foreword Reviews, Shelf Awareness, Shiny New Books, Times Literary Supplement, and Wasafiri literary magazine.

 My writing has previously appeared in BlueInk Review, The Bookbag, BookTrib, Church Times, Fig Tree Books, For Books’ Sake, Glamour UK, Hakai Magazine, The Island Review, Kirkus, Literary Hub, Los Angeles Review of Books, Nudge/NB Magazine, [PANK], the Pittsburgh Post-Gazette, PN Review, Publishers Weekly, Quadrapheme, Stylist, and Third Way.